ottophp/demo/README.md

 ## Summary

-Overall, the vast majority of you work should *not* be in the actinon
+Overall, the vast majority of you work should *not* be in the action.